KaustubhMH/BridgeRepo/README.md

-# BridgeRepo
+# Legit Python Project.

-This is a demo project for Bridge Students
+This is a not just a demo project for Bridge Students, it's practicing Git.